MISSOURI RISK-BASED CORRECTIVE ACTION - MANAGING OFFSITE MIGRATION

 - Section (9)(C)1 – 3 states, “Lateral and vertical impacts in soil and groundwater shall be delineated to the extent required to determine –

-- The extent of impacts above the tiered risk-based levels for the identified exposure pathways.
+- The extent of impacts above the tiered risk-based levels for the identified exposure pathways; and

-In instances where contamination has migrated from the source property onto an adjacent or nearby property, and the risk assessment finds the contamination that migrated onto the adjacent property poses a level of risk that exceeds the acceptable risk level for residential (unrestricted) use, consistent with the requirements of 10 CSR 25-18.010, the remediating party has the following options:
+When contamination has migrated from a source property onto an adjacent or nearby property, and the risk assessment finds the contamination that migrated onto the adjacent property poses a level of risk exceeding the acceptable risk level for residential (unrestricted) use, consistent with the requirements of 10 CSR 25-18.010, the remediating party has the following options:

 - Reduce concentrations of chemicals of concern on the adjacent property to at or below residential use levels.

-Reduce concentrations of chemicals of concern on the adjacent property to at or below non-residential levels and record an environmental covenant in the chain of title of the adjacent property.
+- If the current use of the adjacent property is non-residential, either reduce concentrations of chemicals of concern on the adjacent property to at or below non-residential levels and record an environmental covenant in the chain of title of the adjacent property to ensure the property use will remain non-residential in the future, or use an engineered control to mitigate risk associated with the contamination and an environmental covenant to both preserve the engineered control and restrict property use to non-residential.

 However, if the owner of the adjacent property refuses to place an environmental covenant in the property chain of title, the remediating party must reduce chemicals of concern on the adjacent property to at or below unrestricted use levels.
 This requirement will not apply when, in accordance with 10 CSR 25-18.010(18)(G), a local government has implemented an activity and use limitation that effectively renders the pathway in question incomplete.

-The department recognizes at some sites, issues may arise that prevent a remediating party from being able to fully characterize and assess and manage risks on an adjacent property.
+The department recognizes that, at some sites, issues may arise that prevent a remediating party from being able to fully characterize contamination and, assess and manage related risks on an adjacent property.
 For example, the owner of an adjacent property might refuse to grant the remediating party access to his or her property.
 If a specific regulatory authority compelling access does not exist, the remediating party may be unable to evaluate the property in full accordance with the requirements of the MRBCA process.

 In situations where the owner of an adjacent property refuses to grant the remediating party access to their property, 10 CSR 25-18.010(9)(J)1 specifies that the remediating party must:

-- Document all unsuccessful attempts to gain access, and obtain concurrence from the department the attempts to gain access were legitimate and reasonable and no further attempts need be made.
+- Document all unsuccessful attempts to gain access, and obtain concurrence from the department that the attempts to gain access were legitimate and reasonable and no further attempts need be made